TrellixVulnTeam/swahilipython_SCMU/Doc/library/threading.rst

       A boolean value indicating whether this thread is a daemon thread (True) or not (False).
 This must be set before :meth:`~Thread.start` is called, otherwise :exc:`RuntimeError` is raised.
-Its initial value is inherited from the creating thread; the main thread is not a daemon thread and therefore all threads created in the main thread default to :attr:`~Thread.daemon` = ``False``.
+Its initial value is inherited kutoka the creating thread; the main thread is not a daemon thread and therefore all threads created in the main thread default to :attr:`~Thread.daemon` = ``False``.